silvesterwali/silvesterwali/README.md

 Hi my name is Silvester Wali ,nice to meet you

-I am very interested in coding, currently I'm exploring javascript and php.
-Express and Laravel are the backends that I understand today. i am also interested in nuxt and this is very fun.
-Graphql is the one tools that i love to explore in the future.
+I'm a Frontend Developer , #nuxtjs #tailwind #daysyui is tools that i use.
+Also i love to contribute to open source

 If you have any idea to improve my github profile feel free to connected.